TonyBogdanov/transax/docs/api/classes/Generator.md

 ▸ **getMissingTranslationKeys**(): `Record`<`string`, `string`[]\>

 Returns a hashmap of locale keys and corresponding lists of missing translation keys.
-Those are keys that are extracted from source code, but not present in the translation dictionary.
+Those are keys that are extracted from source code, but not present in the translation catalog.

 #### Returns